Deep Learning in Physical Layer Communications: Deep Learning Based Block-Structured Communications

-The typical source coding mainly utilizes the sparse property to remove the redundancy in source data while channel coding improves the robustness to noise by adding redundancy when the coded information is transmitted over channels.
-Shannon separation theorem guarantees that source coding and channel coding can be designed separately, without loss of optimality.
+The typical source coding mainly utilizes the sparse property to remove the redundancy in source data while channel coding improves the robustness to noise by adding redundancy to the coded information when it is transmitted over channels.
+Shannon separation theorem guarantees that source coding and channel coding can be designed separately without loss of optimality.
 However, in many communication systems, source coding and channel coding are designed jointly as it is not practical to have very large blocks.

-A DL-based joint source-channel coding has been proposed in~\cite{GDSmith}.
+A joint source-channel coding based on DL has been proposed in~\cite{GDSmith}.
 With text as the source data, the DL-based source-channel encoder and decoder may output different sentences but preserving their semantic information content.
-Specifically, the proposed model adopts a RNN encoder, a binarization layer, the channel layer, and a RNN decoder.
+Specifically, the proposed model adopts a RNN encoder, a binarization layer, a channel layer, and a RNN decoder.
 The text is structured before it is processed by the stacked bidirectional LSTM networks.
-Then the binarizer is adopted to output binary values, which are taken as inputs of the channel.
+Then the binarizer is adopted to output binary values, which are taken as the inputs of the channel.
 At the receiver, a stack of LSTM is used for decoding.
-By doing so, the word-error rate is lowered.
+By doing so, the word-error rate is lowered compared with various traditional separate source-channel coding baselines, such as using huffman and Reed-Solomon code for source and channel coding, respectively.
 Even though this design is particularly for text processing, it inspires us to apply DL to where recovery of the exact transmitted data is not compulsory as long as the main information within it is conveyed.
-For example, in sparse support detection, we need to determine if there is a sparse support at each location while the exact value of each location is not of interest.
+For example, in sparse support detection, we need to determine if there is a sparse support at each location while the exact amplitude of each location is not of interest.

 In addition to the aforementioned two examples, DL has also been widely applied in other signal compression applications.
-For example, instead of performing joint source-channel coding, DL can be applied to source coding and channel coding, respectively, to achieve better performance compared to typical coding techniques.
-Moreover, DNN has also been widely applied to facilitate the design of measurement matrix and signal recovery algorithm in CS~\cite{DeepInverse:2017}, which has been used in various wireless scenarios, i.e., channel estimation and wideband spectrum sensing.
+For example, instead of performing joint source-channel coding, DL can be applied to source coding and channel coding, separately, to achieve better performance compared to typical coding techniques.
+Moreover, DNN has also been widely applied to facilitate the design of measurement matrix and signal recovery algorithm in CS~\cite{DeepInverse:2017}, which can be used in various wireless scenarios, i.e., channel estimation and wideband spectrum sensing.